Estimating r For each of the following, estimate the value of the... | Channels for Pearson+

 Estimating r For each of the following, estimate the value of the linear correlation coefficient r for the given paired data obtained from 50 randomly selected adults.

-a.
-Their heights are measured in inches and those same heights are recorded in centimeters .
+c.
+Their pulse rates are measured and their IQ scores are measured .

 Verified step by step guidance